ml-explore/mlx/docs/src/usage/distributed.rst

 Installing MPI
 ---------------

-MPI can be installed with homebrew, using the anaconda package manager or compiled from source.
-Most of our testing is done using ``openmpi`` installed with the anaconda package manager as follows:
+MPI can be installed with Homebrew, using the Anaconda package manager or compiled from source.
+Most of our testing is done using ``openmpi`` installed with the Anaconda package manager as follows:

 .. code:: shell

     $ conda install openmpi

-Installing with homebrew may require specifying the location of ``libmpi.dyld`` so that MLX can find it and load it at runtime.
+Installing with Homebrew may require specifying the location of ``libmpi.dyld`` so that MLX can find it and load it at runtime.
 This can simply be achieved by passing the ``DYLD_LIBRARY_PATH`` environment variable to ``mpirun``.